rcland12/holly-stream/README.md

 # Holly Stream
 This application will ingest your Jetson's camera feed, apply an object detection task with bounding boxes, and send that feed via RTMP to an address of your choice.
-You have the option to send the video stream to another local machine, or an external web server.
+Watch the stream on your Jetson, another local machine, or an external web server.

 # Prerequisites
 On your Jetson Nano, there are a couple of recommended and required steps before you can harness the GPU.

-## Allocate more memory (recommended)
+## (recommended) Allocate more memory
 Allocating more swap memory will use storage if your device needs more RAM.
 You can do so with the following commands:
 ```bash
 sudo fallocate -l 4G /var/swapfile